 As a short hop from the south coast to the island, the Isle of Wight is a perfect holiday location with plenty to see and do.
 The Isle has many beaches all are unique and varied from sandy bays, pebble beaches and rugged cliffs.
 It is also one of the best places for road trips in Europe!

 Perhaps the most famous focal point is the Needles which are best explored by boat or chairlift.
 You can also visit Osborne which was the holiday home of Queen Victoria.
+If you’re seeking inspiration for your next trip, the Isle of Wight is one of the most beautiful places in England we have visited so far.

 There’s plenty of stately homes to visit too such at Houghton Hall, Somerleyton Hall and Strangers’ Hall.
 In the city, you’ll find plenty of shops, bars, cafés and restaurants to soak up the atmosphere of the city.